seagda/the-full-tankard/README.md

 ---------
 ## WIREFRAMES
 The following images show the original appearance and functionality of our MVP.
-(Note: search by ABV functionality not available in release 1.0).
+(Note: search by ABV functionality not available in this release).

 ### Homepage (browser & phone)
 ![Homepage demo](assets/img/mock-homepage-TFT.png)